 12. Nancy from All Natural Mothering

-First time around, I labored for nearly 24 hours before I delivered by baby boy.
+The first time around, I labored for nearly 24 hours before I delivered my baby boy.
 I was induced, had an epidural and they had to use forceps to deliver my baby.

 Second time around I decided to labor at home as long as I could.
 I rushed to the hospital when my contractions were frequent and within 4 hours my little girl was born without any medical intervention.

-Personally, I felt that I was informed, educated and confident with my second baby.
-I was calm, focused and less stressed which made labor process faster.
+Personally, I felt that I was informed, educated, and confident with my second baby.
+I was calm, focused, and less stressed which made the labor process faster.

 13. Sarah from The Stylish Mommy

 The first labor was definitely longer as it took longer for me to dilate.
 I even had to have my water broken by the midwife when I was 7cm as it was so slow.